 - Make some simple crafts to include in the shoeboxes.
-Go to our knitting & crafts page for ideas on what to make.
+Visit our Pinterest page for ideas on what to make.

 - Download our Parent Teacher Guide for all you need to know about the programme, plus many other free resources.

-Download our Introduction Letter to Parents when you send home the How to Pack Leaflet, to tell parents all they need to know about the programme and why your school is getting involved click here.
+Download our Introduction Letter to Parents when you send home the How to Pack Leaflet, to tell parents all they need to know about the programme and why your school is getting involved.